Volkswagen Golf Mk7: Estate (Golf Variant, Golf SportWagen, and Golf Alltrack)

-The Golf R Estate used the same EA888 2.0L engine and all-wheel drive system found in the Golf R hatchback, along with the other features unique to the R.
+The Golf R Estate used the same EA888 2.0L engine and all-wheel-drive system as the Golf R hatchback, along with other R-specific features.

-The Golf Alltrack was introduced as a ruggedized version of the Golf Estate with slightly raised suspension, body cladding, a front skidplate, and all-wheel drive, among other minor mechanical changes.
+The Golf Alltrack was introduced as a ruggedized version of the Golf Estate, with slightly raised suspension, body cladding, a front skidplate, and all-wheel drive, along with other minor mechanical changes.

 The Golf SportWagen was available in S, SE, and GT/SEL (Trendline, Comfortline, and Highline in Canada) trim levels and used the same drivetrains as the standard Golf.
-The Golf Sportwagen was also available with all-wheel drive in the US and Canada beginning with the 2017 model year, using the 1.8L engine with either a 6-speed manual or 6-speed DSG transmission until its discontinuation in 2020.
+The Golf Sportwagen was also available with all-wheel drive in the US and Canada beginning with the 2017 model year, using the 1.8L engine with either a 6-speed manual or 6-speed DSG transmission until it was discontinued in 2020.
 The AWD Sportwagen shared its drivetrain with the Alltrack, though it did not incorporate the other changes made for that submodel.